A Brief History

 - On August 24, 1349, 6,000 Jews were massacred in Mainz, Germany by being burned alive.

-- On August 29, 1350, the British naval fleet under King Edward III defeated the Castilian fleet at the Battle of Winchelsea in the British Channel after the Castilian fleet had previously attacked and captured British trade ships.
+- On August 29, 1350, the English naval fleet under King Edward III defeated the Castilian fleet at the Battle of Winchelsea in the English Channel after the Castilian fleet had previously attacked and captured English trade ships.

 - On February 10, 1355, Oxford, England, the site of the ultra-prestigious University of Oxford, was the scene of a considerable riot that cost the lives of 63 student/scholars and at least 30 townsfolk.